 One of the biggest customer service mistakes is assuming that providing the best customer service is the responsibility of your support agents only.
 But this isn’t true.
 When it comes to e-commerce businesses, every single employee should take responsibility to keep customers happy.

 Your web designer should propose a design that is user-friendly and navigable.
-Similarly, those working in the sales or accounting departments should devise strategies that are in favor of your potential customers.
+Similarly, those working in the sales or ecommerce accounting departments should devise strategies that are in favor of your potential customers.

 3. Taking Too Long To Respond